raspberrypilearning/shoe-charm/en/step_4.md

 Make sure **ONLY** the logo is selected.

-Change its shape to a 'Hole'.
+Change its shape to 'Hole'.

 ![The Hole option in the Shape menu](images/hole.png)